Resources

 What is a Return of Premium Rider?

-What are the benefits of a Return of Premium Rider?
+5 Key Benefits of a Return of Premium Rider

-A Return of Premium Rider offers you all the features of TLI, plus added benefits.
-You have to pay an additional amount for the rider, but are assured of getting your money back.
-Here are a few important benefits that a Return of Premium Rider offers you.
+A Return of Premium Rider offers you all the features of TLI plus added benefits.
+You must pay an additional amount for the rider but are assured of getting your money back.
+Here are a few essential benefits of a Return of Premium Rider.

 • Maturity or Survival Benefit

-Unlike a regular TLI policy, a Return of Premium Rider gives you a maturity or survival reward.
+Unlike a regular TLI policy, a Return of Premium Rider rewards you with maturity or survival.
 Here, if you survive the entirety of your Term Life Insurance (known as maturity), you will get the full amount you paid in premiums back.

 • Sum assured